botpress/documentation-v12/docs/advanced/content-type-action.md

 # Content type

 Content types are the primary way to display content in the chat.
-Probably you have already discovered the limitation of the content type flow element.
-In this advanced guide, I will create a content type component in action.
-This method of creating component is really helpful to create a dynamic response in your chatbot.
-For each content type, I will write an example and give some use cases.
+You probably discovered the limitations of the content type flow element.

+In this advanced guide, you will create a content type component in action.
+This method allows you to create a dynamic response in your chatbot.

 ## Action

-All the following example can be copy&paste in an action.
-You can find action in a chatbot and select the editor-tabs.
+All the following code samples can be copied and pasted in an action.
+You can find actionc in the **Code Editor** tab of you bot.

 ### Audio

-The audio component can stream audio that end with `.mp3`.
-It could be used to stream music from Spotify or youtube.
-This component could also stream audio file that you have store on your server.
+The audio component can stream MP3 audio (`.mp3).
+You could use it to stream music from Spotify or YouTube.
+This component could also stream audio files stored on your server.

 ![Music image](/assets/music.jpg)